samuellee77/coca-cola-visualization/README.md

 # DSC 106 Project 3

-by Samuel Lee, Nian-nian Wang, and Jasmine Hong
+by Samuel Lee, Nian-Nian Wang, and Jasmine Hong

 ## Our Dataset